Quick Summary

 2. Atomic Design: Scalable Component Organization

-For larger Vue applications, Atomic Design methodology can be advantageous.
+For larger Vue applications, Atomic Design provides a clear structure.
 This approach organizes components into a hierarchy from simplest to most complex.

 The Atomic Hierarchy